What is the Chronic Disease Self-Management Program?

 Who leads the program?

-The course is led by two individuals who also live with long term health conditions.
-Our peer facilitators attend a four day training and are part of an active community of practice.
+The workshop is led by two individuals who also live with long term health conditions.
+Our peer facilitators attend a four day training, receive ongoing coaching, are remunerated, and are part of an active community of practice.

 Who developed the program?